Risk-Sensitive Credit Portfolio Optimization under Partial Information and Contagion Risk: Filter processes and martingale representation

 On the other hand, we first have that

 Integration by parts yields that

 and

-By \eqref{eq:martrepadd}, together with \eqref{eq:martrepadd}-\eqref{eq:parts2}, we deduce that any bounded r.v. $\xi\in\FM_T$ admits the representation as a stochastic integrals w.r.t $\Px$-martingales $W^{\rm M}$ and $\Upsilon^{\rm M}$.
+By \eqref{eq:martrepadd}-\eqref{eq:parts2}, we deduce that any bounded r.v. $\xi\in\FM_T$ admits the representation as a stochastic integral w.r.t $\Px$-martingales $W^{\rm M}$ and $\Upsilon^{\rm M}$.
 As the jumps of $\Upsilon^{*}$ are bounded, the localization technique can be applied to $L$ and the desired martingale representation under $\Px$ in \eqref{eq:L-mart-rep_FM} follows. $\Box$

-As one by-product of the martingale representation in Theorem~\ref{thm:hatFrep}, the dynamics of the filter $p_k^{\rm M}$ can be explicitly characterized.
-This result is useful by itself and the proof is delegated to Appendix \ref{app:proof1}. \begin{proposition} Let $k\in S_I$ and $t\in[0,T]$.
+As a by-product of Theorem~\ref{thm:hatFrep}, the dynamics of the filter $p_k^{\rm M}$ can be explicitly characterized.
+This result is useful by itself and the proof is deferred to Appendix \ref{app:proof1}. \begin{proposition} Let $k\in S_I$ and $t\in[0,T]$.
 Under the assumption {\rm({\bf H})}, the filter process $p_k^{\rm M}$ defined in \eqref{eq:projectFMa} admits that

 Here, the $(\Px,\FxM)$-martingales $W^{\rm M}$ and $\Upsilon^{\rm M}$ are given by \eqref{eq:WM-M} and \eqref{eq:MMi}. \end{proposition}